pmelchior/usrp-sciprog/day1/git-intro.md

 1. If you don't already, create an account on github.com

 2. Make a repository on GitHub for your research this summer.
 Give it a useful name, related to the science (e.g., not usrp-2015).
+Make sure to check the box before __Initialize this repository with a README__.

 3. Clone this repository onto your computer (suggestion, make a 'respositories' directory under your home directory and clone it there):

    		$ cd
 		$ mkdir repositories
 		$ cd repositories
 		$ git clone  https://github.com/username/reponame.git  (or git clone git@github.com:username/reponame)

-4. Edit the readme file on your laptop to include a sentence or two describing your project.
+4. Edit the readme file (`README.md`) on your laptop to include a sentence or two describing your project.

 5. Commit these changes and push them back to GitHub:

+   		$ git add README.md
-   		$ git commit -am 'descriptive but concise message'
+   		$ git commit -m 'descriptive but concise message'
    		$ git push

-6. Now, open another terminal, ssh into your department computer and repeat steps 2-4 (making some additional changes to the readme file this time).
+6. Now, open another terminal, ssh into your department computer and repeat steps 3-5 (making some additional changes to the readme file this time).

 7. Back on your laptop, pull these new changes

    		$ git pull

    And that's how to 'sync' a repository between computers.
 Note: you can also edit files/commit changes directly on GitHub.

 8. Now, create a new file (maybe called notes.txt or something) and put in some content.
 To have git recognize and track this new file, you first have to add it to the repository; after which you can commit the changes.

    		$ git add notes.txt
-   		$ git commit -am 'added notes file'
+   		$ git commit -m 'added notes file'

 To summarize, this is what a typical simple workflow should look like: